jbakse/livecode_19_sketchbook/sketches/bookshelf/notes.md

 ## Next

-I'll be showing you how to build the Bookshelf demo in a few parts.
+I'll be showing you how to build the Bookshelf demo in a few videos.

-- Setting up The Database
+1. Setting up The Database
-- Using the Javascript API
+2. Using the Javascript API
-- Building the Front End
+3. Building the Front End

 # Part 2: Setting up The Database

 ## Create an Airtable Account

+In this video I'm going to talk about setting up your database in Airtable.
-Create a free account on Airtable.
+You'll want to start by creating a free account on Airtable.
 If you already have an account, create a second one just for this class.
 This limits the damage that a vandal (or a coding mistake) could cause.
-Remember, this code is not secure.
+Remember, this demo code publishes the API key and is not secure.

 ## Creating a new base.